kbase/sample_service/docs/testing/index.md

 ## Coverage

-Coverage is collected from all three tests independently.
-This allows us to evaluate test coverage for unit, integration, and system tests separately, which can be useful for evaluating the coverage of those styles of tests.
+Coverage is collected from all three test suites (unit, integration, system) independently.
+This allows us to evaluate test coverage for each test suite separately, which can be useful for evaluating the coverage of each, or for reducing test execution time while adding and debugging tests.

-For the overall coverage, all coverage collection databases are combined together, and reports created for humans (html) and `lcov`-formatted data created for the "CodeCov" service.
+To create overall coverage, all coverage collection databases are combined together (via the "end" command), and reports created for humans (html) and `lcov`-formatted data created for the "CodeCov" service.

 To inspect coverage results for locally-run tests, open `htmlcov/index.html`.

 Coverage run in the GHA workflow are made available at the ["CodeCov" service](https://app.codecov.io/gh/kbase/sample_service).